 It’s next to impossible getting a refund from Eskom for anything that’s already paid, and withholding payment is also not an option, because then your power will be turned off.
 In Johannesburg, water and trash service (PikiTup) is provided by the City of Joburg.
 In some neighborhoods, they also provide the electricity instead of Eskom, so you’ll have to find out how it is set up where you live.

-Mobile phones are ubiquitous in South Africa and getting one should be your first order of business once you get here.
-Landlines can take time to install and are not always reliable, plus you need to have a phone so that security can call you to authorize access to the estate for all the contractors who will no doubt come visiting the first few weeks.
+Mobile phones are ubiquitous in South Africa.
+Getting one should be your first order of business once you get here.
+Landlines can take time to install and are not always reliable; plus you need to have a phone so that security can call you to authorize access to the estate for all the contractors who will no doubt come visiting the first few weeks.

-There are hundreds of contract options which will probably confuse you, so your best bet most likely is to buy a cheap prepaid phone to start with, and research contracts later.
-Vodacom, MTN, and Cell C are the three main providers and pricing as well as coverage does not vary too much, in my opinion.
+There are hundreds of contract options which will probably confuse you.
+Your best bet most likely is to buy a cheap prepaid phone to start with, and research contracts later.
+Vodacom, MTN, and Cell C are the three main providers.
+Pricing and coverage don’t vary too much, in my opinion.
 If you have an existing phone, you just have to get a new SIM card (remember once again to bring your passport and lease agreement to buy one), but it won’t work for certain phones (like iPhones and Blackberries – read Will my iPhone Work in South Africa).

 Home phones and internet